FelixKrueger/Bismark/docs/bismark/alignment.md

 ### Local alignments in Bowtie 2 or HISAT2 mode

+!!! note

-(This has been previously only been mentioned in the release notes here: https://github.com/FelixKrueger/Bismark/releases/tag/0.22.0)
+    This has been previously only been mentioned in the release notes here: <https://github.com/FelixKrueger/Bismark/releases/tag/0.22.0>

 Expanding on our observation that single-cell BS-seq, or PBAT libraries in general, can [generate chimeric read pairs](https://sequencing.qcfail.com/articles/pbat-libraries-may-generate-chimaeric-read-pairs/), a publication by [Wu et al.](https://www.ncbi.nlm.nih.gov/pubmed/30859188) described in further detail that intra-fragment chimeras can hinder the efficient alignment of single-cell BS-seq libraries.
 In there, the authors described a pipeline that uses paired-end alignments first, followed by a second, single-end alignment step that uses local alignments in a bid to improve the mapping of intra-molecular chimeras.
 To allow this type of improvement for single-cell or PBAT libraries, Bismark also allows the use of local alignments.

 **Please note** that we still do not recommend using local alignments as a means to _magically_ increase mapping efficiencies (please see [here](https://sequencing.qcfail.com/articles/soft-clipping-of-reads-may-add-potentially-unwanted-alignments-to-repetitive-regions/)), but we do acknowledge that PBAT/scBSs-seq/scNMT-seq are exceptional applications where local alignments might indeed make a difference (there is only so much data to be had from a single cell...).
 We didn't have the time yet to set more appropriate or stringent default values for local alignments (suggestions welcome), nor did we investigate whether the methylation extraction will require an additional `--ignore` flag if a read was found to the be soft-clipped (the so called 'micro-homology domains').
 This might be added in the near future.

-### Bismark

-- Added support for local alignments by introducing the new option `--local`.
-This means that the CIGAR operation `S` (soft-clipping) is now supported